From surfing to robots to checking out an infamous red-light district, here is our list of awesome things to do in Fukuoka.

 Located near the beach in Seaside Momochi, the Fukuoka Tower was built for the 1989 Asia-Pacific Exhibition.

-The tower stands at 234 metres tall and is the tallest seaside tower in Japan.
+The Fukuoka Tower stands at 234 metres tall and is the tallest seaside tower in Japan.

-The observation deck is located at 123 metres and has a stunning 360-degree view of the city.
+The observation deck is located at 123 metres and has a stunning 360-degree view of the city center.

-The best time to visit is in the late afternoon to get a good spot to watch the sun go down.
+The best time to visit the massive Fukuoka Tower is in the late afternoon to get a good spot to watch the sun go down.

 9) Or Get Free Views From JR Hakata City